 Paranoid personality disorder (PPD) is a type of eccentric personality disorder.
 An eccentric personality disorder means that the person’s behavior may seem odd or unusual to others.
-An individual with paranoid personality behavior is very suspicious of others.
+An individual with paranoid personality behavior is very suspicious of other people.
 They mistrust the motives of others and believe that others want to harm them.
-Other hallmarks of this condition include the reluctance to confide in others, bearing grudges, and reading “demeaning” or “threatening” meanings in even the most innocent of comments or events.
+Additional hallmarks of this condition include being reluctant to confide in others, bearing grudges, and finding demeaning or threatening subtext in even the most innocent of comments or events.
 A person with PPD can be quick to feel anger and feel hostile toward others.

 PPD usually appears in early adulthood.
-According to the Cleveland Clinic, PPD appears to be more common in males than females.
+According to the Cleveland Clinic, PPD appears to be more common in men than women.

-Treatment for PPD can be challenging because the individual with PPD has intense suspicion and mistrust of others.
+Treatment for PPD can be challenging, because people with PPD have intense suspicion and mistrust of others.
 A mental health professional must establish trust with the patient.
 This trust enables the patient to confide in the professional and believe that they have a disorder.

 The cause of paranoid personality disorder is unknown.
 However, researchers believe that a combination of biological and environmental factors can lead to paranoid personality disorder.